-Self-employed person: 1.2% of declared monthly covered earnings; a flat-rate of 5,928 koruna if declared earnings for full-time work are less than 25% of the national average monthly wage.
+Self-employed person: 1.2% of declared monthly covered earnings.

 Declared earnings are 50% of the difference between income and expenses.

-The minimum declared earnings for a part-time self-employed person are 10% of the national average monthly wage.
+The minimum annual earnings used to calculate contributions are 12 times 25% of the national average monthly wage (full-time self-employed persons); 12 times 10% of the national average monthly wage (part-time self-employed persons).

-The maximum annual earnings used to calculate contributions are 72 times the national average monthly wage.
+The maximum annual earnings used to calculate contributions are 48 times the national average monthly wage.